Do you want to know how to add a search box to a WordPress page?

 Now visitors of our site can search for posts by their tags and custom fields.

-When you’re finished managing the Posts search source attributes, press Done to save the changes.
+When you’re finished managing the attributes, press Done to save the changes.

 The final step is to save your search engine.
 To do that, click the Save Engines button in the upper right corner.

-Step 5: Add a Custom Search Bar to Your WordPress Page
+Step 4: Add a Search Bar to Your WordPress Page

 To get started, navigate to Pages » Add New in your WordPress dashboard.